 Many soaps, detergents and other cleaning products contain chemicals that can’t always be removed when wastewater is treated.
 These chemicals can end up in our local waters, where they can harm fish and aquatic plants.

-Surfactants are the key chemical ingredient in soaps, laundry detergents and personal cleaning products (like shampoo).
+Surfactants are the key chemical ingredient in soaps, laundry detergents and personal care products.
 If it makes suds, it has surfactants.

 Surfactants increase cleaning power, but can be harmful to fish and other aquatic life.
-Not all of the region’s wastewater treatment plants are able to remove surfactants during the treatment process.
+Not all of the surfactants in wastewater are removed during the treatment process.

 Nearly all cleaning products are designed to work in medium to hard water.
 Our region has soft water with few minerals in it.
-This means we can use about half the manufacturer’s recommended amount of soap, laundry detergent, shampoo, etc. and still get good results.
+This means you can use less than the manufacturer’s recommended amount and still get good results.
 Use less, save money and put less strain on the environment.

 Outside your home

 Anything that goes into a storm drain goes directly into the nearest body of water.
 Don't let soap from car washing and other cleaning activities go into storm drains.
 Find out more.